johan-astrom/JPA-Relations/README.md

-#JPALab
+# JPA with relations

-Assignment to create a basic JPA application with a DAO interface.
-Persists and reads "User" objects from a database.
+Assignment to create a JPA application with relations.
+Performs CRUD operations on User and Product objects persisted in a database.